centrifugal/documentation/server/api.md

 # Server API

+HTTP API is a way to send commands to Centrifugo.
+There is also another way to send commands – using Redis engine but in this chapter we will talk mostly about HTTP API.

+Why we need API?

 If you look at project and namespace options you see option called `publish`.
 When turned on this option allows browser clients to publish into channels directly.
 If client publishes a message into channel directly - your application will not receive that message (it just goes through Centrifugo towards subscribed clients).
-This pattern can be useful sometimes but in most cases you first need to receive new event from client via AJAX, process it - probably validate, save into database and then publish into Centrifugo using HTTP API to broadcast it to all subscribed clients.
+This pattern can be useful sometimes but in most cases you first need to receive new event from client via AJAX, process it - probably validate, save into database and then `publish` into Centrifugo using HTTP API and Centrifugo will then broadcast message to all subscribed clients.

+Also HTTP API can be used to send other types of commands - see all available commands below.

-If your backend written on Python you can use Cent API client.
-If you use other language don't worry - I will describe how to communicate with Centrifugo API endpoint right now.
+If your backend written in Python you can use [Cent](../libraries/python.md) API client.
+Also we have client [for Ruby](../libraries/ruby.md).
+If you use other language don't worry - I will describe how to communicate with Centrifugo HTTP API endpoint in this chapter.

 Note also that there are 2 API endpoints in Centrifugo - first of them is HTTP API endpoint and second – Redis Engine API.
 In this section we will talk about HTTP API mostly.
 You can find